near/docs/docs/develop/contracts/js/quickstart.md

     // Used to give access to methods and properties of the parent or sibling class super();
     // Default the status records to
-    this.message = 'Hello Web3 World!';
+    this.message = "Hello Web3 World!";
   }

   // Public method - returns the greeting saved, defaulting to 'Hello Web3 World!'